furkanbora239/furkanbora239/README.md

 Here are some of my favorite technologies and tools:

-- Programming Languages: flutter(dart)
+- Programming Languages: dart(flutter);
-- Web Development: Vue.js
-- Databases: firebase
+- Web Development: Vue.js, html and css (Most of the time, HTML and CSS is just enough for web.), flutter;
+- Back-end: firebase, pocketbase, dart;
-- Tools: vsCode, Aria, github
+- Tools: vsCode, Aria, github;

 ## 🌱 Currently Working

 Some of the things I'm currently working on:

 - Pera: I am building pera using flutter and firebase. pera is a tool and marketplace for writing and selling e-books.
 (Privet Repository)
-- [Ai Comment](https://github.com/furkanbora239/ai_comment): I am building ai comment with flutter. ai comment is a good control tool to make it easier to create promts.
+- Ai Comment: I am building ai comment with flutter. ai comment is a good control tool to make it easier to create promts.
+(Privet Repository)

 ## Interests

 things I've been interested in lately

 - Rust
+- go
 - ai and ai promting

 ## 📫 Get in Touch